Berkeley Zen Center is a place where people practice zazen together daily, with the support of the community and its guiding teachers.

 Warm Hand to Warm Hand

+Suzuki Roshi came to San Francisco from Japan in 1959, and in the following years founded San Francisco Zen Center and Tassajara Zen Mountain Monastery.
 He died in 1971, having successfully planted the seeds of Zen in the California soil.
-The warmhearted teaching of Suzuki Roshi as recorded in his well-known book Zen Mind, Beginner’s Mind, and in his most recent book, Branching Streams Flow in the Dark, continues to be a touchstone and inspiration for all our efforts.
+The warmhearted teaching of Suzuki Roshi as recorded in his well-known book Zen Mind, Beginner’s Mind, and other books continues to be a touchstone and inspiration for our efforts.

 In September of 1979 Berkeley Zen Center moved to its present location on Russell Street, where a new zendo was constructed and officially named Shogakuji, in honor of Shogaku Shunryu Suzuki Roshi.